There’s TONS of celebrants out there, right? Millions.

 Wielding your way through the good, bad and meh can be a painful process.
 Like a pimple that’s not ready to be popped.

-That's why I've decided to come up with a comprehensive guide to help you find the right one.
+That's why I've decided to come up with a comprehensive guide to help you finding the best celebrant in Melbourne.

 I’ve also scattered some of my marketing paraphernalia in there.
 Shameless right?!